sathyashiva9/portfolio/content.md

 * ps
 * lsblk
 * ssh, and scp
-* And regarding storage disk management, networking related(ip addr, netstat,traceroute,etc), emptying unwanted data to free up space like logs deletion.
+* And regarding storage disk management, networking related(ip addr, netstat,traceroute,etc), emptying unwanted data to free up space like logs deletion(Also look at compressed logs).
 * vi and nano editors
 * Creating partitions and mounting them filesystem concepts and commands CPU and Memory utilization statistics commands and commands to optimize them, ,